apiel/groovebox/NOTE.md

         - there could be an auto save? and in that case it is reflected...
     - when we change of pattern, should it ask for save
 - assign pattern to output

-# synth

-- save synth settings
-- save synth into a raw wavetable

 # Links